 - 1. Be at school every day and on time unless I am sick. - 2.
 Come to school each day prepared with supplies completed homework and an attitude to learn. - 3.
-Display a positive attitude in all that I do and show respect for all. - 4.
-Be responsible for my own behavior. - 5.
-Read at home each night! - 6.
-Represent our school well through positive behaviors at all school events and activities.
+Be responsible for my own behavior. - 4.
+Respect and cooperate with other students and adults. - 5.
+Return completed schoolwork on time. - 6.
+Read at home.